 Knowledge of regional and national print, broadcast and electronic media outlets, and social networking, including web-based and online media/information sites.

 Demonstrated ability to build collaborative working relationships and identify, assess, and meet diverse client needs.

 Ability to organize workflow, prioritize and manage multiple projects with minimal direction, meet deadlines, think critically and creatively, and exercise sound judgment.

 Submission of a cover letter and writing samples are encouraged.
 A writing test is part of interview process.

 Bachelor's Degree in related field.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

 *Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.

-Classified Title: Communications Specialist Role/Level/Range: ATP/03/PB Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: Mon-Fri 7.5 = 37.5hrs/wk Exempt Status: Exempt Location: Remote Department name: IH - Int'l Vaccine Access Center (IVAC) Personnel area: School of Public Health
+Classified Title: Communications Specialist Role/Level/Range: ATP/03/PB Starting Salary Range: $44,850-$61,600 Annually (Commensurate with experience) Employee group: Full Time Schedule: M-F/37.5 Exempt Status: Exempt Location: Hybrid/Homewood Campus Department name: Institute for NanoBioTechnology Personnel area: Whiting School of Engineering

 The successful candidate(s) for this position will be subject to a pre-employment background check.